voldenuit-yanagi/MIT-6.837-Fall2004/README.md

 note2: when tnear<tmin, tMin = tmin and calculate t_next_x/y/z using i, j, k

 ### **Assignment 6: Grid Acceleration & Solid Textures**
+note1: pass new Transform instead of the original primitive to Grid record

+note2: PerspectiveCamera generateRay() is related with the ratio of width and height